MuazamMughal/laravel-vue.js/job_Work/service_card/readme.md

 - **Accessibility**: Enhance ARIA attributes for better screen reader support.
 - **Custom Icons**: Replace placeholder SVGs with custom-designed icons for branding consistency.

-This component is a core part of a larger application, likely an e-commerce or service platform, providing a clean and efficient way to present products to users while facilitating actions like booking or purchasing.